<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Request Demo

-The Defense Federal Acquisition Regulation Supplement (DFARS) mandate, specifically Clause 252.204-7012 requiring all members of the Department of Defense (DoD)’s supply chain to comply with NIST SP 800-171 is nothing new.
+The Defense Federal Acquisition Regulation Supplement (DFARS) mandate, specifically Clause 252.204-7012, requiring all members of the Department of Defense (DoD)’s supply chain to comply with NIST SP 800-171, is nothing new.
 For a year now, the DFARS mandate has been required of all members of the DoD supply chain.
-Until this point, while signing off on DoD compliance has been necessary to winning DoD-related business, there has been no substantial moves by the DoD to ensure that their suppliers are truly compliant.
+Until this point, while signing off on DoD compliance has been necessary to winning DoD-related business, there have been no substantial moves by the DoD to ensure that their suppliers are truly compliant.
 Until now.

-On January 21, 2019, Under Secretary for Defense Ellen M. Lord issued a memo to defense acquisition leaders her intent to audit the DoD supply chain for DFARS compliance.
-The memo states that she has called upon the Defense Contract Management Agency (DCMA) to audit all prime government contractors for compliance and assess their processes for compliance with the primes’ tier one suppliers.
-This organization will be delivering quality audits to organizations in the defense industrial base, and in anticipation board of directors as well as internal audit management programs within aerospace, defense, and manufacturing companies among others are beginning to prepare.
+On January 21, 2019, Under Secretary for Defense Ellen M. Lord issued a memo to defense acquisition leaders about her intent to audit the DoD supply chain for DFARS compliance.
+The memo states that she has called upon the Defense Contract Management Agency (DCMA) to audit all prime government contractors for compliance and assess their processes for compliance with the prime’s tier-one suppliers.
+This organization will deliver quality audits to organizations in the Defense Industrial Base (DIB), and in anticipation, the Board of Directors and internal audit management programs within aerospace, defense, and manufacturing companies, among others, are beginning to prepare.
 These information technology audits require enhanced data security, internal control, and data integrity on the part of the DoD supply chain.
-Enterprise audit management software is a tool that DoD suppliers could use to both track compliance and report to internal auditors and external auditors alike when they come knocking.
+Enterprise audit management software is a tool that DoD suppliers could use to track compliance and report to internal and external auditors when they come knocking.

 What This Means For Suppliers